 Is Daily Fantasy Betting Legal Outside of the State?

-Despite lawmakers only beginning to introduce DFS laws since 2016, DFS betting is now legal in most states across the USA.
-Due to the 2006 classification of Daily Fantasy Sports as a game of skill as opposed to a game of chance, it is just the states that have specifically outlined the illegality of DFS or gambling in general that will not tolerate it.
-There are nine states included in that group who are yet to legalize DFS, including Idaho, Hawaii and, surprisingly, Nevada.
+Despite lawmakers only beginning to introduce fantasy sport laws since 2016, DFS betting is now legal in most states across the USA.
+Due to the 2006 classification of them as a game of skill as opposed to a game of chance, it is just the states that have specifically outlined the illegality of DFS or gambling in general that will not tolerate it.
+There are nine states included in that group who are yet to legalize them, including Idaho, Hawaii and, surprisingly, Nevada.
 While some of these states remain anti-gambling to their core, states like Nevada – which is about as gambling-friendly as can be – have limited DFS operators due to their reluctance to pay the heavy licensing fees required under state law.